“I’m in the zone” How often do you hear that phrase from sportspeople/athletes? What does it mean though?

 Using hypnosis for sporting performance can mean the difference between winning and losing.
 Hypnosis can give you the mental edge you need to win by bringing you back into the zone by focusing your mind and allowing you to put aside distractions so winning is your only option!

 Tiger Woods is an excellent example of an incredible athlete who has used hypnosis in the past to achieve a phenomenal level of success in golf.
-He has reportedly been utilising powerful self-hypnosis techniques since his early teens.
-Not only has he used it to visualise every swing and stroke in his mind before carefully executing it on the course, he also uses it to “get in the zone”.
+He has reportedly been utilizing powerful self-hypnosis techniques since his early teens.
+Not only has he used it to visualize every swing and stroke in his mind before carefully executing it on the course, but he also uses it to “get in the zone”.